-Although this question is very basic, it isn’t always easy to answer.
-Sometimes, even the most seemingly qualified leads aren’t interested in finalizing a purchase.
-Maybe they only wanted a free eBook, or they’d like to keep up with news and insights via an email subscription.
-Or they need your solution, but simply aren’t ready to make a purchase yet.
+Although this question is basic, it isn’t always easy to answer.
+Sometimes, even the most qualified leads aren’t interested in finalizing a purchase.
+Maybe they only wanted a free eBook or wanted to keep up with news and insights via an email subscription.
+Or they need your solution but aren’t ready to make a purchase yet.

 So how can you find out if someone is truly interested in buying?